sandstorm/dev-script-runner/README.md

 `./dev.sh sometask` & `dev sometask` **is the clear winner ;)**

-Some functionality will only be provided by the helper, e.g. having some kind of initialization of your project.
+Some functionality will only be provided by the helper, e.g. running an init.
-As we do not want to confuse this with running a task, we use UPPERCASE arguments for the API.
+As we do not want to confuse this additional functionality with running a task, we use UPPERCASE arguments for the API.

-Example: `dev INIT` to create the files needed in your project, like the `dev.sh`
+Example: `dev INIT` to create the files needed in your project.

 ## Setup

-TODO: install with brew
+run `brew install sandstorm/tap/dev-script-runner` to install run `brew upgrade sandstorm/tap/dev-script-runner` to upgrade

-Go to your project root and run `dev INIT`to create a `dev.js` with examples for different types of tasks The `$@` at the end of your `dev.sh` dispatches the script arguments to a function (so `./dev.sh sometask` calls `sometask`).
+Go to your project root and run `dev INIT`to create a `dev.js` with examples for different types of tasks.
+The `$@` at the end of your `dev.sh` dispatches the script arguments to a function (so `dev sometask` calls `sometask`).

 The script is only picked up by the helper if `DEV_SCRIPT_MARKER` is present in the file.